 The first parameter is a URL for the file that contains the model.
 JSON models are stored as actual JavaScript code, so the file will usually have a name ending in ".js".
 The second parameter, callback, is a function that will be called when the loading is done.
 The loading is asynchronous; loader.load() starts the process and returns immediately.
 It is the responsibility of the callback function to use the data from the file to create a three.js Object3D and to add it to the scene.
 The callback function takes two parameters, geometry and materials, which contain the information needed to create the object; the parameters represent the data that has been read from the file.
-The materials parameter is an array of materials meant to be used with the material type THREE.MeshFaceMaterial.
-This allows different parts of the model to have different materials.
-If the length of the materials array is one, then you can simply use materials[0] as the material for the object.
+The materials parameter is a material or an array of materials that can be used as the second parameter in a mesh object constructor.
 (Of course, you could also just use your own material instead of the material from the file.)